Challenging the NCAA

 What if big-time college athletes got paid the way pros do, splitting TV and ticket revenue with their schools?
 Good-bye scholarships!
 (They wouldn’t need them.)
 Good-bye starving point guards!
 (Spare cash for square meals.)
 Good-bye hypocrisy!
 (No more ersatz amateurism.)
-The industrial future of U.S. college sports long ago overtook its homier past, but some of the resulting strains are just now emerging.
+The industrial future of U.S. college sports long ago overtook its homier past, but some of the resulting strains are now being hashed out.
 One is a legal and regulatory tug-of-war over the billions of dollars universities earn from football and men’s basketball — money the college-sports establishment is eager to keep and the athletes are bidding to share.

 The NCAA says free education is fair compensation for student-athletes, and notes that football and men’s basketball subsidize scholarships for thousands competing in other sports.
 It says paying male athletes might turn colleges into civil rights violators because of laws requiring equal benefits for women; even the most popular women’s sports don’t make a profit.
 The additional power-conference autonomy might not be enough for some athletes, who say they’re forced to spend more time on sports than school, while not fairly sharing in the proceeds of their efforts.
 Pay for play is the capitalistic way, they say.